AdenMGB/MGB-Industries-home/README.md

 # aden-website

-This template should help get you started developing with Vue 3 in Vite.
+Portfolio website for AdenMGB built with Vue 3, Vite, and Tailwind CSS.

 ## Recommended IDE Setup